Due to COVID-19, Cuyamaca College is closed until further notice.

 - It improves your chances of getting into the College/University of your choice once

-- It improves your chances of qualifying for college scholarships.
+- It may improve your chances of qualifying for college scholarships.

 - Beyond the subject matter itself, taking college courses exposes you to the environment

 of a college class.
-It gives you a chance to get comfortable with the setting, rigor,
+It gives you an opportunity to get comfortable with the setting,

-and expectations, altogether preparing you for an easier transition into the full-time
+rigor, and expectations of higher education, altogether preparing you for an easier

 Eligibility of Students